williamle8300/context/README.md

 # Distinguishing marks of a good module
-## A.K.A. "leanest thing under 200loc that actually works"
+## A.K.A.
+Unix's "leanest thing under 200loc that actually works"

 > I have to admit something... in the past, I used to evaluate packages by looking at the Github page to see when it was last updated.
 If I see something that is more recent, it gets my tick of approval.
 > Bad Chris!